You can sign up on the Registration page HERE.

 - Where does the camp take place?

 Chicago Blues Camp is held in downtown Chicago.
 Classes are held at the Chicago College of Performing Arts of Roosevelt University, 430 S Michigan Ave, Chicago, IL 60605.
 Accommodations are in Roosevelt University’s new state-of-the art student dormitory, 425 S. Wabash, Chicago, IL 60605.

 - Will I have a roommate?
 Can my spouse stay here with me?

 Regular accommodations are in single room dorms with shared bath facilities.
-Your spouse/partner may stay over with you and eat at the dorm for an additional $350.
-Your spouse/partner may attend the jam sessions, student performance and outings to the blues clubs.
+Your spouse/partner may stay with you and eat at the dorm for an additional $400.
+Your spouse/partner may attend the workshops, lectures, jam sessions, student performance and outings to the blues clubs.

 - Will I be able to get autographs and photographs from instructors?